jtonini/nas-workstation-monitor/README.md

 ### 3. Sudo Configuration

-On each workstation, add to `/etc/sudoers.d/nas-monitor`:
+If zeus connects to the workstations as root, nothing needs to be done.
+If not, on each workstation, add to `/etc/sudoers.d/nas-monitor`:
 ```bash
 zeus ALL=(ALL) NOPASSWD: /bin/mount, /usr/bin/mount
 ```